Oppo A57 price in Pakistan July 2023

-Oppo, a popular smartphone brand, is all set to introduce its latest offering, the Oppo A57, in the Pakistani market.
-This budget-friendly smartphone is expected to captivate consumers with its impressive camera capabilities and affordable price tag.
+Oppo is preparing to launch the A58 series, which might be the direct...

-The Oppo A57 is powered by the MediaTek MT6833P Dimensity 810 (6 nm) octa-core processor. enabling smooth multitasking and efficient performance.
+The Oppo A57 is now available on the market with great features.
+It comes with a MediaTek Helio G35 chipset and a 2.3 GHz octa-core processor, which is built on 12nm technology.

-The smartphone has a 6.56-inch IPS LCD 90 Hz display with an HD+ resolution of 720 x 1612 pixels.
-It is a great display for those who prefer watching movies and playing games on their smartphones.
+The gadget has a 6.53-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1612 pixels and a refresh rate of 60 Hz.

-The device includes 6 GB of RAM and 128 GB of built-in storage.
-The gadget runs on the latest Android 12 ColorOS 12.1 operating system.
+The smartphone runs on the Android 11 operating system.
+The device includes 3 GB of RAM and 64 GB of internal storage.

-The Oppo A57 has a dual-camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 13 megapixels, while the front-facing camera of the phone is 8 megapixels.
-Both cameras work well in low light because of the night mode feature.
+The Oppo A57 features a dual-camera setup on the back, where the main camera is 13 MP and the selfie camera is 8 MP.
+Both cameras work well in low light because of the night-mode feature included.

-The phone comes in three great colors: Black, Blue, and lilac.
-A 5000 mAh, non-removable battery powers the smartphone, which gives a long battery backup on a single charge.
+The device is powered by a 5000 mAh battery and supports fast charging at 33 W.

 |Build